A Foundation-Funded Project, Report

 The Sarawak Heart Foundation and the Sarawak Heart Centre have a long-standing tradition of organizing the annual Electricity For Life (EFL) initiative in conjunction with World Heart Day since 2015.
 However, like many initiatives, it was placed onhold during the COVID-19 pandemic, with the last event held in 2019.
 This year, we are proud to resume the program with a renewed focus, and our mission is to reach some of Sarawak’s most remote communities, specifically Sungai Asap and Bakun.

 Sarawak is an incredibly vast state, the largest in Malaysia, covering 124,451 km², which accounts for 37.5% of the country’s total land area.
-For many communities deep within the interior, accessing specialized care at the Sarawak Heart Centre can
+For many communities deep within the interior, accessing specialized care at the Sarawak Heart Centre can take days of travel.
+The logistical difficulties posed by these geographical challenges is almost unthinkable.

 As the only government tertiary referral centre for cardiology in Sarawak, we understand the importance of raising public and healthcare provider awareness about the latest advancements in heart disease management.
 Equally crucial is the introduction of new services available at the Sarawak Heart Centre.
 While our centre continues to advance and provide cutting-edge treatments for heart disease, we remain mindful of the healthcare needs in district hospitals and rural areas.